errordeck/errordeck-ruby/README.md

 end
 ```

+### Using with Rails

+Rails will add the exceptionhandler automatically, so you don't need to do anything.
+You can still use above example to fill context and such.
+And the config is needed.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.